Machine Learning for Hydrological and Earth Systems

 Mission

-In the face of increasing environmental and climatic pressures, it is imperative to improve our understanding of the variability and causality underlying biogeochemical cycles across different spatial and temporal scales.
-The research of the Machine Learning for Hydrological and Earth Systems (ML4HES) group, which is also part of the ELLIS Unit Jena, is at its core motivated by the objective of exploring how environmental and climate sciences can benefit from advances in machine learning and artificial intelligence.
-We focus on integrating data and domain knowledge with hybrid and explainable machine learning methods to improve the fundamental understanding of the interactions of climate, water, and ecosystems.
+In the face of increasing environmental and climatic pressures, understanding the variability and causality of biogeochemical cycles across spatial and temporal scales is essential.
+The Machine Learning for Hydrological and Earth Systems (ML4HES) group, part of the ELLIS Unit Jena, explores how environmental and climate sciences can benefit from advances in machine learning integrated with domain science.
+Our research combines data-driven insights with domain knowledge to investigate feedbacks, interactions, and responses within Earth systems, with a particular focus on advancing our understanding of coupled hydrological, ecological, and climate systems.

 Focus areas

-The main methodological focus of the group is knowledge-integrated and interpretable machine learning.
-We emphasize the combination of advanced data-driven techniques with classical Earth system analysis to improve our modeling and understanding of the complex dynamics among interconnected Earth subsystems.
-We view machine learning as both a bridge and a lens, connecting extensive Earth datasets to the underlying system dynamics.
-We are particularly interested in exploring effective and robust methods for identifying dependencies, interactions, couplings, feedback mechanisms, and causal relationships within various biogeochemical processes.
+Methodologically, our group combines advanced data-driven techniques with classical Earth system analysis to improve the modeling and understanding of complex dynamics within interconnected Earth subsystems.
+We emphasize the integration of machine learning with domain knowledge to develop robust methods for identifying dependencies, interactions, couplings, feedback mechanisms, and causal relationships across biogeochemical processes to address key scientific questions.

 News